 Browser is not minimized during test execution.

-To ease our customers in ensuring the active desktop session on the execution machines, we implemented some user session configuration options in the Execution client.
-Enabling both of these - Keep Machine Awake and Reconnect to Console on Disconnect, will keep the machine active and unlocked when an unattended run is triggered.
+The Test Studio Execution client provides built-in options to control the User session on the remote execution machines.
+Enabling both Keep Machine Awake and Reconnect to Console on Disconnect will keep the machine active and unlocked when an unattended scheduled run is triggered.

 Some of our customers report success using the following workarounds: